Table of Contents

 DC

-represents organizational unit.
-Typically holds a group objects or user objects.uid
+It typically holds a group objects or user objects.uid

-represents user's id, it is also an unique identifier.CN
+It is an unique identifier.CN

 means common name and represents the name of an entry in the directory.

-A Distinguised Name
+Distinguised Name

 :